pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 ### <a id="encryption-in-transit"></a> Encryption of data in transit

-This section describes how to encryption of internal communication between services that originate within the cluster, data at rest, and how to secure exposed ingress endpoints.
+This section describes how to encryption of internal communication between services that originate within the cluster and data at rest, and how to secure exposed ingress endpoints.

 #### <a id="internal-comms"></a> Internal Communication of data in transit configuration